-In practice, however, this value will only represent a lower bound of the required mass as a result of two issues: 1) not all the limestone added to a stream will be readily available as soluble CaCO3, and 2) an increasing fraction of the CaCO3 mass will be required to neutralize other metal ions (e.g. Fe, Al, Mn) that will also most likely be present in drainage from the fill material, especially in the case of streams with pH < 4.5 (Snoeyink and Jenkins, 1980).
+In practice, however, this value will only represent a lower bound of the required mass as a result of two issues: 1) not all the limestone added to a stream will be readily available as soluble $CaCO_3$, and 2) an increasing fraction of the $CaCO_3$ mass will be required to neutralize other metal ions (e.g. Fe, Al, Mn) that will also most likely be present in the acid mine drainage, especially in the case of streams with pH < 4.5 (Snoeyink and Jenkins, 1980).